AnthonyRentsch/likely-voters/national_models.md

 -   Perry-Gallup index
 -   Logistic regression
     -   Perry-Gallup
-    -   Perry-Gallup + all variables potentially related to turnout
+    -   Perry-Gallup + demographics
-    -   Perry-Gallup + all variables potentially related to turnout + structural election variables
+    -   Perry-Gallup + demographics + structural election variables
 -   Random forests
     -   Perry-Gallup
-    -   Perry-Gallup + all variables potentially related to turnout
+    -   Perry-Gallup + demographics
-    -   Perry-Gallup + all variables potentially related to turnout + structural election variables
+    -   Perry-Gallup + demographics + structural election variables

 In each section I will create a model and then evaluate how well it predicts voting behavior on an individual-level.
 At the end, I will use these models to make election predictions.